 In late 2007, we signed a seven-year follow-on contract with Boeing for the production of fixed wing trailing edge assemblies for the Boeing 777 and 767 aircraft.
-During 2011, on average we delivered 7 ship sets per month on the Boeing 777 platform and 2 ship sets per month on the Boeing 767.
-For 2012, we currently estimate deliveries on these programs to be consistent with 2011.
-This multiyear contract has a potential value in excess of $100 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from its customers.
+During 2013, on average we delivered 8 ship sets per month on the Boeing 777 platform and 1 ship set per month on the Boeing 767.
+For 2014, we currently estimate deliveries on the 777 and 767 programs to remain consistent with 2013.
+This multi-year contract has a potential value in excess of $100 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from its customers.
+We are currently in negotiations for a follow-on contract.

 Our U.K. Composites operations provide composite components for many Airbus platforms.
-The most significant of these are the A320, A330 and A340.
-Orders for these components are dependent on the customer's build rate.
+The most significant of these are the A320, A330, A340 and A350.
+Orders for all of these platforms are dependent on the customer's build rate.

-In September 2009, we were awarded a five-year contract with a potential value of $53 million to build composite helicopter blade skins and skin core assemblies for Bell Helicopter.
-Under the terms of the contract, we will provide 18 different assemblies for H1, 406, 407, 412, 427, 429, 430 and BA609 aircraft.
+In September 2009, we were awarded a five-year contract with a potential value of $53.0 million to build composite helicopter blade skins and skin core assemblies for Bell Helicopter.
+Under the terms of the contract, we are providing 18 different assemblies for H1, 406, 407, 412, 427, 429, 430 and BA609 aircraft.
 All work is being performed at our full-service aerospace innovation and manufacturing support center in Bloomfield, Connecticut.
-First article deliveries to Bell's Hurst, Texas facility began in late 2009, with full production starting in the first quarter of 2010.
-Through December 31, 2011, the total sales value for our deliveries totaled $15.4 million.
+At December 31, 2013, $14.3 million was included in backlog for orders under this program, which will allow us to continue to perform work under this program through the end of 2014.
 Annual quantities for this program will vary, as they are dependent upon the orders Bell receives from its customers.

-For a discussion of other matters related to our Aerospace segment see Note 16, Commitments and Contingencies, in the Notes to Consolidated Financial Statements, included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.
+For a discussion of other matters related to our Aerospace segment see Note 17, Commitments and Contingencies, in the Notes to Consolidated Financial Statements included in this Form 10-K.